Zunyi Guizhou, China Travel Guide

 Apply at a Chinese embassy, consulate, or China Visa Application Service Center (CVASC) in your home country.
 The process involves forms, documentation, and sometimes an interview.
 Begin this process with plenty of time before your trip.

-Valid for at least six months beyond entry, with blank pages.
+With at least six months of validity beyond entry, with blank pages.

 Complete accurately, often downloadable from embassy website.